bli36/CS188/README.md

 machinelearning_n is the new version

 Description: 1.
-Train a neural network to approximate sin(x) over [-2pi,2pi]
+(Q4)Train a neural network to approximate sin(x) over [-2pi,2pi]
-2. Train a neural network to approximate an odd function
+2. (Q5)Train a neural network to approximate an odd function
-3. Train a NN to classify handwritten digit 0~9 from MNIST dataset.
+3. (Q6)Train a NN to classify handwritten digit 0~9 from MNIST dataset.

-4. Language Identification
+Run python autograder.py -q q4